jfpettit/flare/README.md

 Currently, all of the algorithms here are only implemented for Gym environments with discrete action spaces.
 It's on my to-do list to extend them (except DQN) to continuous action spaces.

+A2C, REINFORCE, and PPO are tested on GPUs.

+No more attention is being given to the classical RL algorithms here unless somebody lists an issue saying one of them doesn't work or something.

+Each of the Deep RL algorithms needs to be more extensively tested, so far they've only been tested on problems from the "Classic Control" suite of Gym environments.

 Algorithms currently implemented are:
 - Temporal Difference (TD) learning:
 	- This algorithm only works with the tic-tac-toe environment I custom-built specifically for the purpose of training a tic-tac-toe agent using TD learning, and so you can look at how to quickly run this code [here](https://jfpettit.github.io/TicTacToeInterface/).
 That'll get you set up playing tic-tac-toe against the agent.